tatsuhikonaito/DEEP-HLA/README.md

   Imputed allele dosage data.

-  First, second, and third columns are marker name, ref ("P"), and alt ("A"); and subsequent columns are dosages as one column per individual.
+  First, second, and third columns are marker name, allele1 ("P"), and allele2 ("A"); and subsequent columns are dosages as one column per individual.

   Rows are markers and columns are individuals, as one column per individual.